 There are currently no active references in this article.

-Shrub to 2m, usually epiphytic; young twigs covered in small brown or transparent scales but soon smooth.
-Leaves 5-7 x 2-3cm, elliptic or ovate, the apex rounded or retuse, the margin entire, broadly recurved, the base broadly to narrowly tapering; upper surface at first with small silvery scales, quickly glabrescent, the midrib impressed, lateral veins 3-4 pairs rather obscure, lower surface with the midrib raised throughout its length, the laterals smooth, scales rather sparse and small, deeply lobed and with small centres.
-Flowers 3-7 per umbel, hanging vertically or nearly vertically down; calyx a low angular slightly scaly disc; corolla pink or pinkish violet, long cylindrical, only slightly curved 5-7.5 x 2.7-3.5cm, minutely scaly outside; stamens 10, spreading in the mouth of the flower on the lower side; ovary hairy and with rather obscure scales, style glabrous.
+Shrub to 2 m, usually epiphytic; young twigs covered in small brown or transparent scales but soon smooth.
+Leaves 5-7 x 2-3 cm, elliptic or ovate, the apex rounded or retuse, the margin entire, broadly recurved, the base broadly to narrowly tapering; upper surface at first with small silvery scales, quickly glabrescent, the midrib impressed, lateral veins 3-4 pairs rather obscure, lower surface with the midrib raised throughout its length, the laterals smooth, scales rather sparse and small, deeply lobed and with small centres.
+Flowers 3-7 per umbel, hanging vertically or nearly vertically down; calyx a low angular slightly scaly disc; corolla pink or pinkish violet, long cylindrical, only slightly curved 5-7.5 x 2.7-3.5 cm, minutely scaly outside; stamens 10, spreading in the mouth of the flower on the lower side; ovary hairy and with rather obscure scales, style glabrous.
+Royal Horticultural Society (1997)

-Distribution Borneo (Sabah, Kinabalu and the Crocker Range).
+Distribution Malaysia Borneo (Sabah, Kinabalu and the Crocker Range)

 Habitat 1,100-1,800 m

 RHS Hardiness Rating H2

 A beautiful and easily grown species with the longest pendent flowers of any Vireya.
 Previously confused with R. Jongiflorum (see notes under that species for distinctions).
 Royal Horticultural Society (1997)